Reading Time: 5 minutes

 We got away with coercion more often in the past because the more stable world allowed us to hold constraints in place to make people do what we needed.
 E.g. project management and it’s emphasis on measurement over time.
 A VUCA* world changes too fast, so constraints fail.
 In a stable world, the approximation that work is simple, linear, constrained, predictable, was near enough.
 The error between theatre and reality was small over time.
 As the world goes faster, forced knowledge work is too slow and constrained.

-You can still force transactional workers to workforce transactional workers to work: farming, labourers, pieceworkers, factory, clerical… If you can measure them you can force them and still get productivity.
+You can still force transactional workers to work: farming, labourers, pieceworkers, factory, clerical… If you can measure them you can force them and still get productivity.
 It don’t work for knowledge workers.
 If they’re unhappy, you get slow, low quality work.
 As the proportion of knowledge work is rising in the service economy and now the digital economy, bosses are (finally) waking up to the need to do what employees want and believe in, and to let it be fun.
 You have more success that way.

 Bezos still gets to sweat his transactional workers, and Musk can use bro culture as the shared vision to drive productivity with machismo, and Zuckerberg… I don’t know how Zuck gets away with it, I’m guessing cognitive capture like a tobacco firm.
 We aren’t all there yet.
 [Uncomfortable with the attitude, language, and views?
 Welcome to the new ways of thinking: honesty, integrity, ethics, transparency, diversity, enlightenment, and bringing our whole selves.]

-…but the movement to new ways of work is real, visible everywhere.
+…but the movement to better ways of work is real, visible everywhere.
 Knowledge workers are being liberated to do great work.
 It gives me hope of success, better lives, and social change.
 We see it in our clients (case studies here, video to come).

 Here’s a thought that only just came to me: could this discussion hold the key to the Solow Productivity Paradox, and the later PP 2.0? en.m.wikipedia.org/wiki/Productiv…

 The understanding that agility is essential in a VUCA world is now widespread.
-What isn’t widespread yet is the realisation that to get agile work you need new ways of managing.
+What isn’t widespread yet is the realisation that to get agile work you need better ways of managing.
 You have to let the people do the work, and want to.
 Only liberated knowledge workers can be agile.
 Even less widely accepted is that this includes transactional workers.
 It might look like they repeat the same thing, which allows coercion, but not any more.
 The work changes: they need to be agile too.
 Which leads to the discovery that transactional workers are a lot smarter than their bosses give them credit for.
 Once they’re liberated, they can contribute far more than sweat.
 E.g. Nucor Steel.